 - Psalm 119:35, “Direct me in the path of your commands, for there I find delight.”

 - John 16:13, “When the Spirit of truth comes, he will guide you into all the truth.“

 Pray for illumination and help.
 God will answer!

 7. Find resources to help.

 Scripture Memory?
 There’s an App for that!
 There are many websites and programs that can help you memorize Scriptures by providing plans and tools for your aid.
 Popular ones include MemVerse, RememberMe, and MobilizeFaith.

 8. Put Scripture to song.

-Chances are you know your ABC’s because of the Alphabet song, or you know the major music scale (Do-Re-Mi…) because of The Sound of Music.
+Chances are you know the ABC’s because of the Alphabet song, or you know the major music scale (Do-Re-Mi…) because of The Sound of Music.
 Getting a song stuck in your head is another proof that music is a powerful tool to help memorization.
-That is why putting the Bible to song or listening to music filled with Biblical lyrics is a useful way to internalize the Word of God.
+That is why putting the Bible to song or listening to music filled with biblical lyrics is a useful way to internalize the Word of God.

 9. Always be on the lookout.

 During your normal study of Scripture or while you are listening to a sermon, be on the lookout for good verses to memorize.
 Having fresh Scriptures to meditate on will deepen your understanding of God and knowledge of Scripture.

 10. Read Scripture out loud or write it down.

-- Before you set to memorize a verse, go to the verse in context to make sure you know what it is actually saying.
+- Before you set to memorize a verse, read the passage the verse is from to make sure you know what it means in context.

 - Don’t forget to memorize the reference!
-This helps in your own personal study and while sharing with others.
+This helps in your own personal study and for sharing with others.

 - Think about how you can apply the verse to your life, and then pray for God’s help in applying it.

 - Use it or lose it!
 If you don’t keep Scripture fresh in your mind, it may be easy to lose!
 Plan to review what you memorize from time to time to keep God’s Word fresh in your life.

 What helps you with verse memorization?